George Washington Bridge: New York

 Originally, the approach to the George Washington Bridge from the New York side consisted of a roundabout encircling a fountain, which was designed by Cass Gilbert.
-This plan was scrapped after it was deemed to be infeasible, due to the congestion that the weaving movements would create.
+This plan was deemed not feasible as a result of the congestion that the weaving movements would create.
 The final plans called for meandering roadways from Riverside Drive and Henry Hudson Parkway, which run along the eastern bank of the Hudson River at the bottom of the cliff in Washington Heights.
 The Henry Hudson Parkway actually passes under the New York side's anchorage using an underpass designed by Gilbert.
 The connection to the 178th–179th Street Tunnels, which connected to the southbound Harlem River Drive, opened in 1940.
 The tunnels were replaced by the Trans-Manhattan Expressway, which opened in 1962.
 The tunnels and expressway were built to minimize disruption to the Washington Heights neighborhood, which had already been developed at the time.